Sale of a Residential Leasehold Property - Pricing

 • Keeping you and any relevant third parties updated throughout as appropriate

-Additional work may need to be carried out on your sale which we are not aware of at the outset but which leads to an increase in our legal fees and/or the third party expenses which you will need to pay.
+Additional work may need to be carried out on your purchase which we are not aware of at the outset but which leads to an increase in our legal fees and/or the third party expenses which you will need to pay.
 If any such additional costs arise we will tell you about them as soon as possible.
 Examples of situations that might lead to an increase in costs include:

 • You are selling a share in a property jointly owned by a housing association (shared ownership)